Please do not bring anyone into the hospital with you for your outpatient appointment. The following exceptions apply:

 Information for patients about precautions being taken to keep everyone safe

-To keep you and our staff safe and to minimise the risks from COVID-19 there are a number of precautions that we are asking everyone to take.
+To keep you and our staff safe and to minimise the risks from COVID-19 and other respiratory viruses there are a number of precautions that we are asking everyone to take.

 What should I do to prepare for my appointment?

 - Please bring a list of your current medication(s) with you.

 - Please follow any specific instructions you have been given by your hospital department.

 - You might find it helpful to write down the questions that you would like to ask and bring something to your appointment to write on.